Kaivalya192/contact_graspnet/README.md

 # Contact-GraspNet

+This fork provides a docker container to facilitate the integration of the contact-graspnet in applications, without having to worry about it's (narrow) dependencies.

+Make sure to make yourself familiar with the original repo first.
+I recommend running inference on the test examples manually.
+You can use this updated [conda env file](./environment.yaml) and follow the original Readme.

+## Using the docker image

+The docker image wraps the inference code of the grasp estimator in a Flask webserver for ease of use.
+Depth images/pointclouds etc as well as the results are passed using file sharing in a docker volume mount.

+The steps to obtain grasp proposals are:
+1. create a numpy npz file that contains a depth map (in meters), rgb image, intrinsics matrix and segmentation map (can have object of interest segmentation or region of interest segmentation, defaults to the entire image)
+2. send a request to the webserver endpoint (`localhost:5000/` endpoint)
+3. load the grasp proposals and their scores from the resulting npz file.

+See `robot/flask_grasping_example.py` for an example on how to do this.

+## Starting the docker container

+Make sure you have installed the nvidia container toolkit: https://github.com/NVIDIA/nvidia-container-toolkit.

+Use the following command from a terminal.
+Adapt the mount location to the directory where you will save/load the images.
+`docker run --gpus all  -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix  --network=host -v "$(pwd)"/flask_files:/contact_graspnet/flask_files tlpss/contact-graspnet-flask`

+Note that this is by no means safe for production (and even then, the original license does not allow commercial use anyways)

+## Building the container

+- download the checkpoint (see original repo)
+- `docker build . -f docker/Dockerfile -t contact-graspnet-flask`

+---
+original readme

+# Contact-GraspNet

 ### Contact-GraspNet: Efficient 6-DoF Grasp Generation in Cluttered Scenes
 Martin Sundermeyer, Arsalan Mousavian, Rudolph Triebel, Dieter Fox
 ICRA 2021